 - This pattern is not very convenient because at intersections, vehicles face each other.

 Radial pattern or star pattern:

-In this road pattern, the network of roads is in the form of circles originating from the centre of the area.
+In radial road pattern, the network of roads is in the form of circles originating from the centre of the area.

 It is a mixture of radial and block patterns wherein a radial network of roads exits from the middle with a block pattern network of roads in between the radial main roads.

 Advantage of radial pattern: